WHAT'S IN IT FOR YOU

 - The Life Science Pitch Summits are open to all life-science startups; no affiliation with UC is required.

-- February 14: Startups selected for invitations will be notified.
+- May 10: Startups selected for invitations to present to the judges will be notified.

 WHERE IT HAPPENS

 All events are held at the UC San Francisco Mission Bay campus.

 - Click the button to register in our system and submit your company for the next Summit.
 (You will be sent to our online startup/investor platform.)

 - We will select 40 companies to present in front of an expert judging panel.

 - The judging panel will select 10-15 companies to pitch to investors at the Summit.